awsdocs/aws-doc-sdk-examples/kotlin/usecases/serverless_rds/Readme.md

 /**
  * An element that displays an 'Add item' button that lets you add an item to the work
  * item list.
-When you click the 'Add item' button, a modal form is displayed that
+When you choose the 'Add item' button, a modal form is displayed that
  * includes form fields that you can use to define the work item.
-When you click the
+When you choose the
  * 'Add' button on the form, your new work item is sent to the server so it can be
  * added to the database.
  *